 Dr. Sasson is the Director of the Development of Social Cognition Research Lab at the University of Texas at Dallas (UTD).
 Dr. Sasson joined UTD in 2009 as an Assistant Professor in Psychological Sciences.
 He earned his bachelor’s degree from Franklin & Marshall College and a PhD in Developmental Psychology from the University of North Carolina at Chapel Hill (UNC).
 Prior to joining the UTD faculty, he held post-doctoral research fellowships at the Neurodevelopmental Disorders Research Center at UNC, the Brain Behavior Laboratory at the University of Pennsylvania, and the Center for Autism Research at the Children’s Hospital of Philadelphia.

 Dr. Sasson’s research investigates the mechanisms that contribute to social dysfunction.
 In particular, Dr. Sasson is interested in better understanding the developmental factors that underlie the social abnormalities found in Autism Spectrum Disorders (ASD).

 Email: [email protected]

-Lacey is a 2nd year master’s student in the Psychological Sciences program.
-She graduated with a BS in Psychology from UT Dallas.
+Lacey is a 2nd year master’s student in the Business Analytics Program.
+She graduated with a BS in Psychology and a MS in Psychological Sciences from UT Dallas.
 She is currently working with Dr. Sasson on a project to study the hobbies and interests of college students with different personality traits.
 She is interested in studying the development and persistence of stigma and bias in social interactions.

 If you are interested in joining the research team of the Development of Social Cognition Lab, please complete this form and return it to Dr. Noah Sasson’s office at GR 4.813.